Examining The Mental Health Theory Of Limbic ADD And The Brain

 Dr. Daniel Amen, a licensed psychiatrist and author, has proposed a theory outlining seven types of ADD/ADHD.
 It can be essential to note that this theory, including its explanation of limbic ADD, lacks support from the American Psychiatric Association (APA).

 The APA officially recognizes three types of ADHD: inattentive, hyperactive/impulsive, and combined.
-Dr. Amen's seven types can provide a more nuanced perspective on ADD, offering distinct symptoms for each category.
+Dr. Amen's seven ADHD subtypes can provide a more nuanced perspective, offering distinct symptoms for each category.
+Here are the seven distinct types of ADHD proposed by Dr. Amen, including classic, limbic, and ring of fire ADD types, each with its own set of characteristics.

 • Classic ADHD (Type 1) is typically characterized by excessive energy, constant movement, and frequent interruptions, alongside chronic low-level sadness.